rstit/flask-image-alchemy/README.rst

-SQLAlchemy-StdImage
+Flask-ImageAlchemy
 ================

 |Build Status| |Version Status|

-Various utility functions, new data types and helpers for SQLAlchemy.
+Utility functions, new data types and helpers for SQLAlchemy.

 Features
 --------